Chaitanya0315/Testing/Docs/DesignDocument.md

 <!-- *This section should provide and describe a diagram that shows the various components and how they are connected.
 This diagram shows the logical/functional components of the system, where each component represents a cluster of related functionality.
 In the case of simple systems, where there is a single component, this diagram may be unnecessary; in these cases, simply state so and concisely state why.* -->

-The GroceryListManager provides an interface for manipulating the GroceryList.

-The GroceryList provides an interface for the selection of items, as well as performing other operations on the item component.

-The GroceryList requires persistence.

-The Item component provides an interface for the database.

 ![Component Design](snapshots/CompDesign.png)

 | **No.** | **Component** | **Description** |